monikha-19/PERFUMY/README.md

-# PERfumy - CSS Project
+# PERFUMY - CSS Project

 **Perfumy** is a simple, visually appealing website layout designed for a fictional perfume brand.
 The project demonstrates how to structure a website using **HTML** and highlights **CSS** for styling, layout, responsiveness, and interactivity.
 It is ideal for beginners learning front-end development and UI design principles.